 The physical, cultural, and historical geography of Canada are examined.
 Students are exposed to both topical and regional approaches to the study of Canadian geography.
 Topics covered include treatment of Canada's physical geography; settlement history; political and economic arrangements; and patterns of society and culture.
 Throughout the course, emphasis is placed on the relationship of Canadians to their physical environment with particular attention paid to resource use.
 Canada's place in the global community and examination of United States/Cananda relations are also stressed.
 Prerequisites: GEOG 102 or GEOG 110 or GEOG 123 or permission of instructor.
 Credits: 3(3-0).
-Offered every second year.
+Not offered on a regular basis